Home » Course » Entree » Vegan Baked Ziti

 Ingredients You’ll Need

-In this easy recipe, cooked tubular pasta is tossed with a homemade tomato sauce, topped with a creamy vegan ricotta and baked in the oven until bubbly and warmed through, creating a warm and comforting pasta dish the whole family will love.
+In this recipe, cooked tubular pasta is tossed with a homemade tomato sauce, topped with a creamy vegan ricotta, and baked in the oven until bubbly and warmed through.

 Here is everything you will need:

-• pasta – baked ziti is typically made with straight, tubular pasta such as ziti, penne, rigatoni, ect., but feel free to change it up with large elbow or shell pasta if needed.
+• Pasta – Baked ziti is typically made with straight, tubular pasta such as ziti, penne, rigatoni, etc. You can change it up with large elbow or shell pasta as needed.

-• tomatoes – I used whole, peeled San Marzano tomatoes, but you can sub with diced or crushed tomatoes.
+• Tomatoes – I used whole, peeled San Marzano tomatoes, but you can substitute diced or crushed tomatoes if needed.

 side by side photos showing the process of making marinara sauce.